nstarke/nstarke.github.io/0033-linksys-ea4500-device-firmware-decryption.md

-# Linksys EA4500 Firmware Decryption
+# Linksys EA4500 v3.0 Firmware Decryption

-I recently pulled a Linksys EA4500 out of storage for evaluation.
 The first thing I wanted to do was to update the firmware for the device.
 [https://www.linksys.com/us/support-article?articleNum=148385](https://www.linksys.com/us/support-article?articleNum=148385) offers the latest version of the firmware, which is `3.1.7` as of this writing.

 However, we can see with the filename that its probably encrypted: `FW_EA4500V3_3.1.7.181919_prod.gpg.img`